 Powers of Leadership 2020-21 Update

-Powers of Leadership takes a year of pause from our annual program at the Whidbey Institute.
-Along with other organizations, we’re needing to adapt our offerings to the current times and well-being of all.
+Powers of Leadership takes a year of pause from our annual program at the Whidbey Institute, moving to an online format for POL II.

 We are in the midst of a deeply chaotic and disturbing time, exacerbated by a failure in leadership on many levels.
 The need for leaders of integrity and commitment, who bring focus to the ongoing changes in society, an honest look at systemic oppression over the course of centuries, and take seriously the devastation to the environment, is essential in this time.
 Offering adaptive leadership to the organizations we steward, and considering the adjustment of our approach and response, has never been more important.